Top Traveler Concerns in 2026 and How Travel Protection Can Help

-From concerns like flight delays, scams, and lost luggage to more serious risks like illness abroad and natural disasters, travelers are increasingly aware of how unpredictable the travel landscape has become.
+From concerns like travel delays, overcrowding, and lost luggage to more serious risks like natural disasters or bad weather, travelers are increasingly aware of how unpredictable the travel landscape has become.
 These concerns are prompting more people to think about how to prepare for the unexpected — including the smart use of travel insurance and assistance services.

-In this blog, we’ll break down the key findings from the survey data and show how you can plan a more confident trip this summer.
+In this blog, we break down the key findings from the survey data and show how you can plan a more confident trip this summer.

-Top Travel Concerns: What’s Worrying U.S Travelers in 2025?
+Top Travel Concerns: What’s Worrying U.S. Travelers in 2026?

 In addition to the usual concerns about travel delays or cancellations, some other findings in the survey stood out: